 Fortunately, the majority of H2S that is removed from natural gas is converted to elemental sulfur through a Sulfur Recovery Unit (SRU) and sold for many commercial uses including fertilizer, making rubber tires or as a base compound for sulfuric acid production.
 However, this leaves a tremendous amount of H2S that is simply flared, converted to SO2 and emitted into our atmosphere.
 With the average Texas well only producing 36 lbs of sulfur per day, moving the treating upstream to the well-head creates tremendous value financially and environmentally.

-If you are interested in learning more about how Streamline is revolutionizing the H2S treating business, shoot us an email at firstname.lastname@example.org.
+If you are interested in learning more about how Streamline is revolutionizing the H2S treatment industry, send us an email at firstname.lastname@example.org.